Our Parrswood Campus is situated in the South Manchester suburb of Didsbury, close to the city centre and also to Stockport and the M60 and M56.

 The Manchester Didsbury Travelodge Hotel is a 4-storey modern building

-The double and triple rooms are Travelodge family rooms which consist of a double bed, a bed settee and a pull out bed on a base.
+The double and triple rooms are Travelodge family rooms which consist of a double bed, and two single beds.
 These beds are superior to the student accommodation that we have used in the past but we cannot guarantee any player that they will necessarily be allocated the double bed.

 Road: Easy access to Manchester’s motorway ring road (M60).